lene/here-intermodal-api-blog/README.md

   &profile=parkandride
   &dep={YOUR_START_POINT}
   &arr=41.884238,-87.638862
-  &time=2018-02-01T07:30:00
+  &time=2018-03-08T07:30:00
 ```

-The request parameters are the app ID and app code you set up earlier, the parameter `profile` you use to
+The request parameters are the App ID and App Code you set up earlier, the parameter `profile` you use to
 specify you want a Park and Ride route, `dep` and `arr` to specify the coordinates of your start and end point,
 and a `time` for which you want the route to be calculated.